Azure/OnBoardVMInsights/README.md

     -SubscriptionId <String>
         SubscriptionId for the VMs/VM Scale Sets

-    -ResourceGroup <String>
+    -WorkspaceRegion <String>
-        <Optional> Resource Group to which the VMs or VM Scale Sets belong to
+        Region of the Log Analytics Workspace

     -Name <String>
         <Optional> To install to a single VM/VM Scale Set